Rey Mysterio: Character and in ring style

-With Mysterio being on the shorter side for a pro wrestler only standing a 5 ft 6.
-It has led to him being portrayed as an heroic underdog throughout most of his career, WWE announcer Michael Cole has commonly referred to him as “the biggest little man in all of WWE”.
-Mysterio has been a babyface for almost the entirety of his career, besides a brief period in during his time in WCW when he was part of the Filthy Animals stable.
-This also coincided with the only period of his career where he wrestled without a mask before he joined WWE in 2002, Mysterio was not a fan of the de masking however he went along with it due to pressure.
-The world Booyaka is often associated with Mysterio as it appears prominently in his theme song Mysterio has claimed the word is a way of saying Bam.
-In the ring he is known for high-flying style and his singnature move is the 619 where he puts his opponent between the ropes and swings through connecting with his feet, it is then usually followed up with a splash off the top rope.
-The move was inspired by a fellow Mexican wrestler he had been a fan of growing up called Super Astro.
+With Mysterio being relatively short for a professional wrestler, it has led to him being portrayed as an heroic underdog throughout most of his career.
+WWE announcer Michael Cole commonly referred to him as "the biggest little man in all of WWE".
+Mysterio has been a babyface for almost the entirety of his career, besides a brief period in during his time in World Championship Wrestling when he was part of the Filthy Animals stable.
+This also coincided with the only period of his career where he wrestled without a mask before he joined WWE in 2002.
+Mysterio was not a fan of the unmasking, however he went along with it due to pressure.
+The word "Booyaka" is often associated with Mysterio as it appears prominently in his theme song.
+Mysterio has claimed the word is a way of saying Bam.
+In the ring he is known for high-flying style and his signature move is the 619 where he puts his opponent between the ropes and swings through connecting with his feet, it is then usually followed up with a splash off the top rope.
+The move was inspired by Súper Astro Jr., a fellow Mexican wrestler he had been a fan of growing up.